 *Depending on the patient, individuals who undergo bariatric weight loss surgery can expect to see a 26%-90% reduction of excess weight, as well as the improvement or elimination of many obesity-related conditions. *83% of bariatric patients, for example, report that their Type 2 Diabetes was resolved, while 82% report improved or resolved asthma. *55% report resolved depression, and *57% experience resolved migraine headaches. *Perhaps most impressive of all is that 92% experience a resolution of high blood pressure, while 98% report improved or resolved acid reflux and sleep apnea. *Moreover, patients are enabled to resume the routine activities that so many of us take for granted, from accompanying their kids to the park to accompanying their partners onto the dance floor, celebrating holidays and special occasions with family, to finally joining their friends for that weekend trip to the campsite, beach, or another outdoor location.

 For more information or to schedule a consultation to determine if you are a viable candidate for weight loss surgery, call Blue Valley Surgical Associates at (866) 274-5774.
-Blue Valley Hospital is a Missouri Medicaid provider and can see patients quickly for a consultation with one of our dedicated pain management specialists.
+Blue Valley Healthcare is a Medicaid provider and can see patients quickly for a consultation.

 The information contained in this website is provided for general information purposes and your specific results may vary depending on a variety of circumstances.
 It is not intended as nor should be relied upon as medical advice.Share